guoqiao/vimrc/README.md

 * vim-multiple-cursors: ctrl + n for next, ctrl + b for prev, ctrl + x to skip, esc
 * tabular: :Tab/=, = is the char to align
 * rm trailing whitespaces: `:FixWhitespace`
+* vim-gh-line: open current code line(s) in browser on github